emilia-m26/emilia-m26.github.io/_posts/2019-10-15-sinatra_portfolio_project.markdown

 ☆ Emilia ☆

-*My daily reminder(in case you need a push) -- This is challening, not impossible.*
+*My daily reminder(in case you need a push) -- This is challenging, not impossible.*